What Is Melodrama?

 History of the Theatre

 Melodrama’s origins can be traced back to late-eighteenth- and early-nineteenth-century stage productions.
-Although other works contain scenes or sections that can be grouped with the genre, experts believe Pygmalion, a play Jean-Jacques Rousseau that was first performed in 1770, is the first full example.
+Although other works contain scenes or sections that can be grouped with the genre, experts believe Pygmalion, a play by Jean-Jacques Rousseau that was first performed in 1770, is the first full example.
 To distinguish his work from the popular Italian opera at the time, Rousseau coined the term “mélodrame,” which refers to spoken dialogue with musical undercurrents.

 In 19th-century France, playwright Rene Charles Guilbert de Pixérécourt channeled his real-life experiences into his successful plays, which took melodrama to new heights.
 He used full orchestras and pyrotechnic effects, for example, where previously pianos or small chamber groups provided the majority of the music.
-Pixérécourt proposed a structure for the genre, which was eventually copied other forms of entertainment.
-The first act was usually antagonistic, followed a second act of increased conflict, and a final, third act of complete moral resolution, according to his template.
+Pixérécourt proposed a structure for the genre, which was eventually copied by other forms of entertainment.
+The first act was usually antagonistic, followed by a second act of increased conflict, and a final, third act of complete moral resolution, according to his template.
 The use of comedy, romance, or an upbeat ending helped to mitigate any tragedy in the story.

 Melodramas on stage began to lose favor toward the end of the 1800s.
 They evolved into salon entertainment, with performances in private homes or other small venues.
 People began to associate these versions with actors and composers who were unable to truly “make it,” as they usually acted a little while delivering their lines.